 Acknowledging others is all that matters in the end.
 Money only obscures a greater truth about humanity.
 True wealth is what you share.

 The law that seeks to prevent and punish negative action is what Sofia calls “Bounded Law”; it restricts a person’s harmful actions within a society with threat and implementation of negative consequence(s), such as jail, fines, and in some cases the death penalty.

-1. Law is a weapon to discourage citizens from committing harmful deeds by punishing those who commit them.
+- Law is a weapon to discourage citizens from committing harmful deeds by threat and implementation of punishment

 Sofia posits an alternative type of law be studied and cultivated entitled, "Unbounded Law", which seeks to promote and recognize good action within a community—action which benefits either an individual or the community as a whole.